stanislavStroianetkiRoadSurfer/car-rental-api/docs/availabilkity-task-considerations.md

 As addressed via email, for some reason I struggled to get my newly added booking fixtures to be loaded into the database that is recreated on every test suite execution.
 For manual fixtures loading with env=dev it works without issues, when executed via the subscriber, stations and cars are imported, bookings ignored...

 This made it hard to write appropriate integration tests to ensure that the most critical db query of the task is working for all sorts of (edge) cases.
-I decided to introduce a cli command running in dev, not test mode, to mimic the integration tests for this important piece of logic.
+I decided to introduce a cli command running in dev, not test mode, to mimic the integration tests for this important piece of logic which helped me to confirm the validity of the logic.

 ### Http client for pricing